Lanaboots/hello-world/README.md

 # hello-world

-My name is Lanaboots and I am learning how to code in html.
+My name is Alanna and I am coding in html, css, javascript, and Python.
-I want to learn other languages but I want to master one before I try to understand more.
+I am also aspiring to start my career in tech.
 I like to cook and design art.
+I am also learning how to model in blender.